XWarin/stopt-wheels-builder/README.md

-These scripts are used to create the pip packages for the library pystopt giving bindings to StOpt libray:
+These scripts are used to create the pip packages for the library pystopt giving bindings to StOpt library:

 https://gitlab.com/stochastic-control/StOpt